Thomas announces bid to unseat Sen. Hannon

 Democrat Kevin Thomas announces bid against GOP state Sen. Kemp Hannon

-Democrats have selected a Levittown lawyer who specializes in legal services for low income people to challenge longtime state Sen. Kemp Hannon (R-Garden City) in one of nine Long Island races that will determine the balance of the senate in November.
+Democrats have selected a Levittown lawyer who specializes in legal services for low-income people to challenge longtime state Sen. Kemp Hannon (R-Garden City) in one of nine Long Island races that will determine the balance of the state Senate in November.

 Kevin Thomas, 33, who focuses on consumer protection and “predatory student loan companies,” is announcing his bid Tuesday to unseat the veteran incumbent.
 He said Long Islanders “need new leadership” in Albany.